About the Convergence Community

 A space where cultural analysis meets community connection – built for those who are looking for ways to take action while staying informed.

-The Convergence Community is our online platform where members gather to discuss cultural commentary, share insights, action requests, and connect with fellow readers who understand that analyzing fictional characters can be just as revealing as any political punditry.
+The Convergence Community is our online social platform where members can gather to discuss politics, cultural commentary, or action requests, and connect with fellow readers who understand that analyzing fiction and films can be just as revealing as any political punditry may be.

-This is where The Convergence Lens comes alive as more than a publication – it’s a space for ongoing conversation, collaborative learning, and building connections with people who care deeply about understanding how culture shapes power, and who want to find ways to get involved in advocacy but don’t know where to start.
+It’s where The Convergence Lens comes alive as more than a publication: a space for ongoing conversation, collaborative learning, and building connections with people who care about understanding how culture shapes power, and who want to find ways to get involved in advocating for global liberation but don’t know where to start.

-The platform is not accessible to anyone without a valid membership.
+The platform is not accessible to anyone without a valid membership, but we do have a free tier.
 This includes all social profiles, member forums, and groups.
 The only things publicly visible are the articles written for our member blogs; these will be posted to our Community Column so that you may share the links to your work with friends/family.

 Platform Features